gilbox/ios-tip-calculator/README.md

 sync problems.
 Is there any problem with doing this?

 - All the switch statements are bothering me.
 I almost never use them in JS.
 Hopefully there's a sleeker way.

+- When and how is the best way to unwrap optionals?

 ## License